axelpale/nudged/README.md

 #### #transform(points)

-**Return** an array of transformed points or single point if a point was given.
+**Return** an array of transformed points or single point if only a point was given.
 For example:

     trans.transform([1,1])          // [2,2]
     trans.transform([[1,1]])        // [[2, 2]]